ykwei7/Track-O/docs/DeveloperGuide.md

 2. Allow `find` to search with multiple keywords, and return tutees that fulfills **all** keywords

 We decided on the 2nd implementation due to the reasons:
-* everytime a new keyword is supplied, the returned tutee list will equals to or smaller than without the new keyword.
+* Everytime a new keyword is supplied, the returned tutee list will be equals to or smaller than without the new keyword, as opposed to design 1, where the tutee list is equals to or longer than the without the keyword.
+* We want the find feature to address the issue of tutee list being to cluttered when number of tutees increases, so design 2 fits our requirement better.
-* able to find a specific tutee by adding additional keywords if many tutees share the same name.
+* In addition, it enables tutors to find a specific tutee by adding additional keywords if many tutees share the same name.

 --------------------------------------------------------------------------------------------------------------------